Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/06/performance-issues-are-never-where-you-expect-them.md

 categories:
     - Programming
 tags:
-    - performance
+    - Performance
-    - 'performance testing'
+    - 'Performance Testing'
 ---

 Donald Knuth has become one of my go-to quotes recently\* in respect of optimisation…